-I’ll fast forward here, as I’ve told the story before of how my wonderful wife Angela encouraged me to start collecting again, and has been very supportive of my passion.
+I’ll fast forward here, as I’ve told the story before of how my ex-wife Angela encouraged me to start collecting again.
 It would be redundant for me to rehash it, but you can read these archives to find that story.
-Over time, she has even grown to love records, and she and I have a lot of fun visiting shops all over the East Coast and collecting records together.
-We share music and memories, and it brings us closer as a couple.
 Over the years, I’ve shown her a lot of music, and she’s shown me tons as well.
 I wouldn’t be a fan of Stanton Moore, Screaming Headless Torsos, or Corrosion of Conformity without Angela.
-She may not be a vinyl addict to level of myself, but she is one just the same!
 I’ve come a long way since that sad day in the Fall of 2014, and High Fidelity has been a huge part of that.
-We live further away now, so I can’t get to the shop as often as I used to, but I have so many memories of stopping there and finding amazing records over the years.
+I live further away now, so I can’t get to the shop as often as I used to, but I have so many memories of stopping there and finding amazing records over the years.

 I mentioned before that part of High Fidelity’s charm was that is was the quintessential cramped and dusty shop.
 Well, in 2018, High Fidelity finally became too cramped, and Marc decided to make a move down the block to a more spacious shop.
 Initially I was sort of sad as I had so many memories in that space, but after thinking on it, I couldn’t be anything less than happy for Marc.
 Marc is truly one of the good guys you will meet.
 He doesn’t have a mean bone in his body; he treats his customers with respect, and he operates with integrity.
 I knew that High Fidelity moving to a bigger space would be awesome for business, and for Marc, and so I was happy for him.
 I figured it would be nice to be able to move around better in the shop, and maybe some amazing records that had been hiding away would now present themselves to me.
 I wasn’t wrong.